 - Exam Duration: 3 hours

-- Mathematics and Aptitude will have single correct objective type multiple choice questions.
-Drawing test will evaluate the sketching and drawing skills.
+- The drawing test will evaluate the sketching and drawing skills.

 - There is no negative marking for Drawing questions.